xperimentx/atlas/Atlas/doc/Database-reference.md

 # Database Reference
 ## Accessing your main database from anywhere

-'Xperimentx\Atlas\Db` is the class useed to manage your databases.
+'Xperimentx\Atlas\Db` is the class used to manage your databases.

 The first created `DB` object will be registered in the static and public property `Db::$db` as the main database.

 This simplifies the development by making this main database easily accessible.